abhishekwl/Sento/README.md

 Developed by Abhishek (@warlock1437)

-Sentiment Analysis on text by performing data mining operations such as extracting tweets for a certain query and then performing sentiment analysis with the help of a data corpus on every tweet to know how biased people are to a certain topic on Twitter.
+Sentiment Analysis on text by performing data mining operations on huge amount of data by extracting tweets for a certain query and then performing sentiment analysis with the help of a data corpus on every tweet to know how biased people are to a certain topic on Twitter.

 Usage:
 Open up a terminal.